phosxd/Tesseract/README.md

 author="John Doe"
 ; String representation of the mod version. version_string="1.0.0"
+; Short description.
+description_short="Short description of this mod."
+; Long description.
+description_long="Long description of this mod, should include a list of all changes made."
+; Public link to the mod.
+; Can be a store or repository hosting the mod. source=""

 ; Version of the mod.
 version_number=1
 ; All game API versions this mod is expected to work for. for_game_versions=[1]
-; All Tesseract versions this mod is expected to work for. for_tesseract_versions=[1] description_short="Short description of this mod." description_long="Long description of this mod, should include a list of all changes made."
+; All Tesseract versions this mod is expected to work for. for_tesseract_versions=[1]
 ; Optional.
-Mod IDs that must be present & loaded before this mod. mod_dependencies=["Other Mod 1", "Other Mod 2"]
+Mod IDs that must be present & loaded before this mod. mod_dependencies=[]
+; Direct link to a repository hosting the mod's files.
+; This can be used to automatically check for updates & update the mod if the direct source is correct. direct_source=""

 ; The path being used for development.
 To get this path right click on the root directory of the mod & select "Copy Path".
 ; This will be used to map resource paths for use inside of this mod.
 ; It is VERY important that this path is accurate, does not conflict with other mods, & does not conflict with of the game's paths either.
 ; Set this path to empty if you do not reference any mod resources in your mod. real_path="res://Example Mods/My Mod by John Doe"
 ; Resources that will be loaded before everything else.
+Use this to define load order.
-Paths should be relative to the mod root directory.
+; Paths should be relative to the mod root directory. priority_paths=[]
-; Note: resource dependencies are automatically resolved, you do not need to use this to ensure resources are loaded in the correct order. priority_paths=[]
 ```